LC-John/Echo-Server/README.md

-# Dummy Chat
+# Echo Server

-This repo is about a set of dummy client-server chat programs.
+This repo is about a set of dummy client-server echo programs.

 They are boring.
 They are useless.
 They are just for homework.